SatsumaSegment/weather-dashboard-bootcamp-challenge/README.md

 ## Description

 A Weather Dashboard app built using the Open Weather Map API.
-This is the eight assignment in the Front-end Skills Bootcamp.
+This is the eighth assignment in the Front-end Skills Bootcamp.
 For this assignment, we have been tasked with developing a weather app which retrieves data using different APIs.

 This application allows users to search for the current and future weather conditions in their desiered city.
 When the user searches for a city, they are presented with a series of `div`s displaying the current weather and the weather for the next 5 days.
 Each `div` displays the date, temperature, humidity, wind speed and a weather icon, to the user.